Wassup789/Overwatch-Counterpicker/README.md

 In the data.json file, line #2:

- - The Player plays as Genji
+ - The enemy plays as Genji
- - The values correspond to how well the player will do against the other heroes playing as Genji
+ - The values correspond to how well the enemy (Genji) will do against the other heroes (Use the heroes list above for guidance).

 For line #3, the player now plays McCree.
 For line #4, the player plays Pharah instead, etc.